Water Conservation to Save Agriculture

 Villipurum and Pudokottai, India

-In collaboration with the M.S.
-Swaminathan Research Foundation (MSSRF), SoCCs are enhancing livelihoods and ensuring food security among farmers and their families in Tamil Nadu.
+In 2018, Asia Initiatives collaborated with the M.S.
+Swaminathan Research Foundation (MSSRF), which focuses on improving lives and livelihoods of tribal and rural communities.
+SoCCs are implemented into the program, which enhanced livelihoods and ensuring food security among farmers and their families in Tamil Nadu.
 In this region, farmers cultivate on a small scale with limited irrigation due to defunct and silted wells.
 Farmers are earning SoCCs for practicing water conservation, better farming techniques and sharing water.
 Women earn SoCCs for attending health camps, and the community earns for planting trees and sending their female children to school.
 In return, farmers are receiving loans to buy cattle and to cover costs to help deepen wells and provide better water storage.
 SoCCs can also be redeemed for items, such as academic fees and computer training for children, medicine for both human and their livestock, and quality seeds.